 Amazon Kinesis Data Analytics is a fully managed service that provides the underlying infrastructure for your Apache Flink applications.
 It enables you to quickly build and run those applications with low operational overhead.
 For our solution, we use it to consume payment transactions stored in Amazon MSK and coordinate with Amazon Fraud Detector to detect the fraudulent transactions in real time.

 The solution in this post provides two use cases that are built on top of the Transaction Fraud Insights model created in the post Detect online transaction fraud with Amazon Fraud Detector.

 The first use case demonstrates fraud prevention by identifying fraudulent transactions, flagging them to be blocked, and sending an alert notification.
-The second, writes all transactions in real time to Amazon OpenSearch Service (successor to Amazon Elasticsearch Service), this enables real-time transaction reporting using OpenSearch Dashboards.
+The second, writes all transactions in real time to Amazon OpenSearch Service, this enables real-time transaction reporting using OpenSearch Dashboards.